MoEngage lands $25M for its mobile-first customer engagement platform – TechCrunch

-MoEngage, a San Francisco and Bangalore-based startup that helps firms better understand their customers and improve their engagement, has raised $25 million in a new financing round as it looks to grow its network in Asian markets.
+MoEngage, a San Francisco and Bangalore-based startup that helps firms better understand their customers and improve their engagement, has raised $25 million in a new financing round as it looks to grow its network in North America and Europe.

 The new financing round, Series C, was led by Eight Roads Ventures .
 F-Prime Capital, Matrix Partners India, and Ventureast also participated in the round.
 The six-year-old startup, which is an Alchemist alum, has raised about $40 million to date.